ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 mempool.Prune(context.RecentBlockIDs)
 ```

-- Loads the transaction from mempool to aspiring block.
-It iterates through all the mempool transactions but ignores transactions whose gas units are [exceeding](https://github.com/ava-labs/blobvm/blob/master/chain/builder.go#L65) the remaining block limit, or whose price is [less](https://github.com/ava-labs/blobvm/blob/master/chain/builder.go#L59) that this block's price.
+- Loads the transaction from the mempool to an aspiring block.
+It iterates through all the mempool transactions but ignores transactions whose gas units are [exceeding the remaining block limit](https://github.com/ava-labs/blobvm/blob/master/chain/builder.go#L65), or whose price is [less that this block's price](https://github.com/ava-labs/blobvm/blob/master/chain/builder.go#L59).

 ```go
 for mempool.Len() > 0 {